Call for wrecking ball at Battersea Power Station

 Neither the state-controlled bank nor NAMA have a short list of would-be buyers, and two sources familiar with the matter said on Friday that these creditors were probably now contacting various parties that had expressed interest in the past.

-Firms named as possibly interested in the site include UK developers British Land (BLND.L), Capital and Counties (CAPCC.L) and Development Securities DSC.L as well as U.S. private equity giant Blackstone (BX.N) and sovereign wealth funds.
+Firms named as possibly interested in the site include UK developers British Land, Capital and Counties and Development Securities as well as U.S. private equity giant Blackstone and sovereign wealth funds.

 Few would be unaware of the site's chequered redevelopment history and the intense media scrutiny.